Find Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 6,300 jobs in the United States for Metal and Plastic Model Maker.
+There were about 6,300 jobs for Metal and Plastic Model Maker in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal and Plastic Model Maker.
-There will be an estimated 600 positions for Metal & Plastic Model Maker per year.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 undefined